mushcatshiro/CS-basics/Software Engineering/aws/network.md

 ### CNAME vs alias

+R53 cannot create CNAME record for top node of DNS namespace (zone apex) e.g. can not create for `example.com` but possible for `www.example.com`.
 AWS resources are exposed as hostname e.g.
 `ip-1-31-25-2.ap-southeast-1.compute.amazonaws.com`.
 CNAME only maps non-root domain to another thus it can not be mapped to `example.com`.
 However alias can map any hostname to AWS resource (root or non-root).
 R53 provides this for